sammyd/iOS8-day-by-day-book/manuscript/39-watchkit.md

 you did for the full app - with one exception.
 Users cannot interact with a glance - tapping a glance will open the associated watch app.

-A glace interface has its counterpart class in the WatchKit extension, in the same way that the watch app does.
+A glance interface has its counterpart class in the WatchKit extension, in the same way that the watch app does.
 It is again a subclass of `WKInterfaceController`, and therefore has the same lifecycle.